 …and all things related to helping troubled kids to recover.

-I try to write a couple of blog posts each month, but there are announcements of training, interesting ‘reads’ and other things, too.
-I send these out by email to almost 3000 subscribers.
+I write a couple of blog posts each month, but there are announcements of training, interesting ‘reads’ and other things, too.
+I send these out by email to more than 3500 subscribers.

 Thanks for your interest in the website – I hope it’ll be helpful to you!

 p.s.
 There’s more bio, employment and other info below.
 Thanks for your interest! :0)

 Jonny's Employment History

 As well as my independent work, I am employed part time by the Youth Justice Board Wales as Practice Change Lead (working to embed trauma-informed working in youth offending teams in Wales).

 My previous professional role was that of Assistant Manager at Hillside Secure Children’s Home in Neath, South Wales.
 My responsibilities included leading on interventions, care planning and staff training.

 Before that I was a youth justice social worker for Rhondda Cynon Taff county borough council in a youth offending team and, for nearly ten years, a manager and specialist practitioner with Barnardo’s Cymru Taith Service, working with children and young people with harmful sexual behaviour.